franklang/docker-frontend/README-docker.md

 # Docker image: Foundation Zurb Template (starter) v6.4

 ### Assumptions
 We consider you have an existing root folder called "project".
-Commands within this documentation have to be executed from the root of this "project" folder.
+Unless noted otherwise, commands within this documentation have to be executed from the root of this "project" folder.

 ## Getting started